Kelly Bostian: Pros offer pond-side tackle advice for a young angler's Christmas wish

 “He is fascinated by the different lures right now,” she wrote.
 “What pond lures should I get to put in the backpack?”

-With my tackle shopaholic ways in check, I reached out to wiser sources: Major League Fishing Bass Pro Tour 2019 points champion and Red Crest champion Edwin Evers of Talala, Major League Pro Tour angler Chris Christie of Park Hill and Bassmaster Elite Series angler Dale Hightower of Sand Springs.
+With my tackle shopaholic ways in check, I reached out to wiser sources: Major League Fishing Bass Pro Tour 2019 points champion and Red Crest champion Edwin Evers of Talala, MLF Bass Pro Tour angler Chris Christie of Park Hill and Bassmaster Elite Series angler Dale Hightower of Sand Springs.

 I asked each how he might equip a few boxes for a young angler who hits local ponds and occasionally might fish shorelines at local lakes.